bixb922/crank-organ/doc-hardware/README.md

 ## Battery assembly

+Always use batteries with an appropriate fuse, normally a 3 Ampere fuse.
+There is danger of burns or fire if you don't use a fuse.

 There are many options for batteries.
+See [here](battery.md) for a writeup on battery options.

-I´ll describe here a battery pack based on 10 AA NiMH rechargeable batteries.
+ I´ll describe here a battery pack based on 10 AA NiMH rechargeable batteries, because it is very simple.
 Materials needed are:

 * Battery holder for 10 AA batteries
 * 10 AA NiMH rechargable batteries